A 90-Minute UX Sprint — Utah Tech Week 2026

 • Requisition list (shopping list by urgency)

-AI Workflow & Direction
+AI Workflow

-• Prompted by component, not full page, to maintain consistency
+• Prompted by component, not full page

-• Defined core tasks first (quantity, zone, expiration, priority)
+• Defined core tasks before generating UI

-• Controlled hierarchy so expiration and location stayed visible
+• Kept expiration and location visually dominant

 Key flow screens: pantry list with stock indicators, add-item form, and a requisition list grouped by category and urgency.
 I kept quantity, expiration, and location front and center to fix the real problem: disorganized, miscounted food storage in a harsh environment.